 Step-by-step for total confidence

-Teacher interview preparation is your secret weapon; nearly every other applicant will show up the the interview without any effort to prepare at all – but no you!
-No on performs at their best without putting some effort into getting ready.
+Teacher interview preparation is your secret weapon; nearly every other applicant will show up to the interview without any effort to prepare at all – but not you!
+No one performs at their best without putting some effort into getting ready.

 Step 1: Get Ready to Answer Questions with Confidence